 As if injected with a shot containing a little bit of everything, I feel revived, swimming in a pool of contentment, tranquility and a feeling usually unknown to me: at rest.
 After nearly three weeks inactivity, I must take a day off to reset back into camping, fires and bread baking.

 Counted nearly 50.000 kilometers in about 5 years, more or less continously solo pedaling through more than 40 countries.
 I started off in Africa, where I cycled first through Europe to get accustomed to the cycling lifestyle.
 When my bicycle broke down I went back to Europe to have the bicycle fixed and continued on, among other countries, via Iraq and Iran.
-The highlight and also the downfall of my cycling odyssey happened in South america.
+The highlight and also the downfall of my cycling odyssey happened in South America.

 Uruguayan music channel on television shows attractive women insufficient dressed, out to rape their overjoyed boyfriends.
 These boyfriends like to be ravaged by their pretty ladies in bikini, who, in between actions, cook meals.
 A healthy plate of food where the guy’s pistol is delicately placed next to.
 After the meal the pistol is tucked into the back of his belt, a shirt pulled over.
 Another so-called sexy scene arrives, where the bikini clad girl compete over attention with the pistol.